FierceEagle/fierceeagle.github.io/index.md

 Therein, individual well-being and preventable health-outcomes become a <a href="https://www.bmj.com/content/349/bmj.g5143">societal concern</a>.
 Understanding the interplay of socio-economic factors and nutrition could allow for an improved resource allocation and more group-specific efforts to curb negative trends in nutrition;
 this in turn would lower the severity and prevent negative health outcomes.
+This would put off pressure from society and can also lead to higher individual happiness.

 ## What the Data Says

 The original data set was created based on purchase histories of Tesco Loyalty Card holders, which were then aggregated based on the place of residence of the card-holder to the different levels of granularity of census areas in the Greater London area.
 This data set, while extensive as it aggregates over 411 million individual purchased items, does not enable us to attribute the purchases to individuals or groups of individuals such as families.
 This is due on one hand to the fact that it would constitute a **massive** breach of privacy; on the other hand, the cards do not actually provide this data in the first place.
 Instead, the researchers opted for tracking consumption habits in the different areas based on an *average area product*, an abstraction of nutrient content for each product that is consumed in the area.
+Addionally they reported the relative fractions of different types of products consumed in each area.

 This approach balances out population differences in each of the collection areas as they are roughly equally sized and additionally filters out noise concerning special purchase habits.
 For example, tourist consumption is not taken into account as they generally do not have a loyalty card.
 A higher alcohol consumption near stadiums would also be filtered out, as loyalty card purchases are attributed to the place of residence, not the place of purchase.

 The three types of granularity we consider are Lower Super Output Areas (**LSOAs**), Medium Super Output Areas (**MSOAs**), and **Wards**.
 These do not all address the issue of imbalanced population distribution.
 Especially wards, which represent electoral boundaries rather than census areas follow a flat peaked distribution.